 Their grooming and communication is important for the cooperation of the group, typically be seen in pairs sitting or sleeping with tails entwined.

-Well, you know what this means.
+Well, you know what this means?

 You have to hold on to the stupid little baby monkey or it'll fall out of the tree.

-If you read the whole story, you'll see this because that's forming a bond, and it's helping to ring it's a little baby, it'll fall out of the tree otherwise.
+If you read the whole story, you'll see this because that's forming a bond and it's helping to ring.

-I mean, you I swoon.
+I mean, I swoon.

-I'm I'm I'm a cream puff for animals.
+I'm a cream puffer, animals.

 And I'm like you.